Farzinaayub/Customer_Segmentation/README.md

-# Customer Segmenattion using Kmeans
+# Customer Segmentation using Kmeans

 This project utilizes K-means clustering to segment customers based on their behavior and attributes.
 Customer segmentation is a valuable strategy for businesses to tailor their marketing, services, and product offerings to different customer groups.